 - Mayborn School of Journalism: Red

-*Both the College of Merchandising, Hospitality, Tourism and the College of Visual Arts and Design have white tassels.
+*The College of Merchandising, Hospitality, Tourism, College of Visual Arts and Design and New College all have white tassels.

 The colorful hoods worn by master's and doctoral graduates represent the specific degree earned and the degree granting institution.
 Hoods for UNT are distinguished by a kelly green and white chevron lining.
 The outside edge of the hood is bordered in a band of velvet that signifies the degree received.

-Official UNT Regalia may be purchased through the Barnes & Noble Bookstore on campus.
+See official UNT regalia pricing and deadlines.
+Official UNT regalia may be purchased through the Barnes & Noble Bookstore on campus.
 Orders will be shipped to the Barnes & Noble at UNT bookstore on campus for pick up prior to commencement ceremonies.
 Payment is due at that time.
-Deadlines to order, costs and pickup dates will be posted as information becomes available.